paulocoutinhox/gonotin/README.md

 # Running options

     TIME:
     You can use "time" unix/osx tool to get the executing time before the command.
-Every command on benchmark use it.
+Every command on benchmark use own time calculation.

 ```
 time go run go-version/gonotin.go data/fileA-large.txt data/fileB-large.txt 1